uniment/Objects.jl/README.md

 **Note**

-Because every function has a different type signature, you cannot mutate the member methods of `Mutable` `Object`s.
+Because every function has a different type signature, even for `Mutable` objects you cannot mutate member methods.
 And because `Ref` also carries the referenced object's type signature, you can't mutate references to functions either.

 ```julia
 obj.storedfunc[] = x -> x^3     # error